mattispanhan/mattispanhan/README.md

 ---

 ### 🚀 I'm working on
-- My second app, designed to help students and businesses discover new ways to collaborate
+- My second business, **Seelfo**.
+  Seelfo is a new kind of “marketplace” that connects students with local businesses.
+The goal is to help students maintain a healthy balance between their studies and their source of income.
+  Seelfo isn’t just beneficial for students, local businesses benefit from it too.
+In times when hiring is difficult and job shortages are increasing, Seelfo helps improve sales and reduces the need for full-time employees.

 - Finishing my final semester in Computer Science (Cégep)

 ---